 Participation in the rocket launch is not required and is not part of the conference judging.
 The option to launch is open after the judging on Friday.

 ANIMAL SCIENCE (ANIMAL-LESS) PROJECTS

-Two state fair entries total SF 50135
+Two state fair entries total from SF 50135A, SF50135B; and 1 entry from 5037